DataDog/documentation/content/en/sheets/guide/rum_analysis.md

 ### Enrich Data
 1. Upload a CSV file to a Reference Table with additional user metadata (such as premium status or team).
-1. Use the Lookup function in Sheets to add the premium status to your RUM sessions table.
+1. Use the `Lookup` function in Sheets to add the user metadata about premium status to your RUM sessions table.
    {{< img src="/sheets/guide/rum_analysis/lookup_function.png" alt="Configure a Lookup with the external dataset and the additional metadata you want to pull from that dataset"style="width:80%;" >}}

 ### Analyze with Pivot Tables